FBI probing Trump caravan confrontation with Biden campaign bus in Texas

 Speaking about the incident on the campaign trail on Sunday in Philadelphia, Biden said: “We’ve never had anything like this.
 At least we’ve never had a president who thinks it’s a good thing.”

 Neither Biden nor his running mate, Senator Kamala Harris, was aboard the bus.
-The Texas Tribune reported that its passengers included Democratic U.S. House of Representatives candidate and former Texas state Senator Wendy Davis.
+The Texas Tribune reported passengers included Democratic U.S. House of Representatives candidate and former Texas state Senator Wendy Davis.

 CLOSE RACE IN TEXAS